vanHeemstraSystems/virtual-machine-on-azure-headstart/300/README.md

 Review the **Properties** tab and verify the information–such as a **Computer name** of **vm-lab-win001**, and a **Size** of **Standard DS1 v2**–matches the values in the tasks above.
 You may need to click **Refresh** to get up-to-date information on the Properties tab.

 Congratulations!
 You have deployed your first virtual machine running Windows Server 2019 Datacenter.
 Creating VMs through the Azure Portal is a quick process as long as you have all of the information you need for size, type, and networking.

+***WARNING***: Stop the VM if you do not want to run up to paying for this service.
+You can Restart whenever you need the VM to be running again.